A simple proof of non-explosion for measure solutions of the Keller-Segel equation: Abstract

 \section{Abstract}

-We show global existence of a weak solution to the $2$-dimensional parabolic-elliptic Keller-Segel equation when starting from any initial measure $f_0$ such that $f_0(\rr^2)\leq 8 \pi$ and $\max_{x \in \rr^2}f_0(\{x\})<8\pi$.
-The proof relies on a rather simple {\it two-particles} moment computation.
+We give a simple proof, relying on a {\it two-particles} moment computation, that there exists a global weak solution to the $2$-dimensional parabolic-elliptic Keller-Segel equation when starting from any initial measure $f_0$ such that $f_0(\rr^2)< 8 \pi$.